scyto/fio-remote-tester/README.md

 - Timestamp format: `YYYY-MM-DD_HH-MM-SS`
 - Files are created in the **current working directory** (not the test target directory)
 - The test files themselves (`testfile-*.tmp`) are automatically removed after each run

+# Use of AI
+I am not a programmer, lilke not in the least.
+The script was 100% created with AI.
+The README.md about 75% with AI.
+It wasn't painfree and took around 5 hours.
+Much of this time me arguing with chatGPT that the zip files it kept gving me only contained truncated versions of files.
+I made it pink swear it would stop doing that, it kept breaking that promise. towards the end i would use github copilot to validate changes chatgpt was telling me to do based on my request for change or a new requirement.
+I am impressed with what i ended up with, espeically with all the error handling for bad command line syntax of options.
+It even handles dumb cases like still telling you help if you do --someoption --help.

+If folks what to see where this started here is the initial chat, i had to more seperate chats when this chat became unreliable https://chatgpt.com/share/6812d574-f220-800d-bfe6-33110eace4cb